 Your doctor might also recommend a transvaginal ultrasound during pregnancy to:

 - monitor the heartbeat of the fetus

-- observe the cervix for any changes that could lead to complications such as miscarriage or premature delivery
+- look at the cervix for any changes that could lead to complications such as miscarriage or premature delivery

-- examine the placenta or find the source of any abnormal bleeding
+- identify the source of any abnormal bleeding

 - diagnose a possible miscarriage

-You will be instructed to lie down on an examination table with your feet placed in stirrups.
-The ultrasound wand will be covered with a condom and lubricating gel and inserted into your vagina.
+When it’s time to begin the procedure, you’ll lie down on an examination table and place both of your feet in stirrups.
+Your doctor will cover the ultrasound wand with a condom and lubricating gel, and then insert the wand into your vagina.

-You might feel some pressure from the wand, similar to that of a speculum, the tool used during a Pap smear.
-Sound waves will bounce off your internal organs and transmit pictures of the inside of your pelvis onto a monitor.
-The technician or doctor will move the wand a little bit inside you in order to get a comprehensive picture of your organs.
+You might feel some pressure as your doctor inserts the wand.
+This feeling is similar to the pressure felt during a pap smear when your doctor inserts the speculum into your vagina.
+Once the wand is inside of you, sound waves bounce off your internal organs and transmit pictures of the inside of your pelvis onto a monitor.
+The technician or doctor will slowly move the wand around while it’s still inside of your body.
+This provides a comprehensive picture of your organs.

-A special type of transvaginal ultrasound is called a saline infusion sonography (SIS).
-This procedure involves inserting sterile salt water into the uterus before the ultrasound to help identify any possible masses.
+Saline infusion sonography (SIS) is a special kind of transvaginal ultrasound that involves inserting sterile salt water into the uterus beforehand to help identify any possible masses.
 The saline solution stretches the uterus slightly, providing a more detailed picture of the inside of the uterus than a conventional ultrasound.
 Although a transvaginal ultrasound can be done on a pregnant woman, SIS cannot.

-A transvaginal ultrasound can help diagnose multiple conditions, including:
+A transvaginal ultrasound helps diagnose multiple conditions, including: